 Count of Products Making 80% of Margin = CALCULATE( DISTINCTCOUNT(Sales[ProductKey]), FILTER(Products, [Cumulative %] <= 0.8) )

-Here is my Pareto Analysis workbook if you would like to take a look and learn more about the use of Pareto chart in Power BI.
+Here is my Pareto Analysis workbook if you’d like to take a look and learn more about the use of Pareto chart in Power BI.